-This course prepares the student to manage human relations challenges: encourages broader views and an awareness of the uniqueness of self and humankind; and explores the finer aspects of communication. listening, assertiveness, and documentation.
+This course prepares the student to manage human relations challenges; encourages broader views and an awareness of the uniqueness of self and humankind; and explores the finer aspects of communication, listening, assertiveness, and documentation.
 Topics include confidentiality; legal and ethical behavior; stress management; scene management; the roles and responsibilities of the paramedic; public health; workforce safety and wellness; the impaired provider; research in EMS; the history of EMS; and EMS systems.

 2 hours of lecture per week Corequisite: BIO 2011; EMS 1030, 1040, 1050

 EMS 1030 Pharmacology & Medication Administration for the Prehospital Professional (3) fall This course covers the concepts of pharmacology needed to understand and safely administer standard prehospital medications.
-Topics include pharmacokinetics, pharmacodynamics, medication administration, drug dosage calculations, pharmacological terminology, drug legislation, drug references, toxicology, vascular access, and blood products.
-3 hours of lecture per week Corequisite: BIO 2011; EMS 1020, 1040, 1050 uses scenarios and simulation prior to advancing to clinical and field opportunities to demonstrate skills.
-Corequisite: BIO 2011; EMS 1020, 1030, 1050 1 hour of lecture per week
+Topics include pharmacokinetics, pharmacodynamics, medication administration, drug dosage calculations, pharmacological terminology, drug legislation, drug references, toxicology, vascular access. and blood products.

+3 hours of lecture per week Corequisite: BIO 2011; EMS 1020, 1040, 1050

-EMS 1040 Airway Management for the Prehospital Professional (1) This course prepares the student to manage adult, pediatric, and infant airways with emphasis on excellent BLS skills and progresses through the techniques of common prehospital ALS airway skills.
-The student
+EMS 1040 Airway Management for the Prehospital Professional (1)

+This course prepares the student to manage adult, pediatric, and infant airways with emphasis on excellent BLS skills and progresses through the techniques of common prehospital ALS airway skills.
+The student uses scenarios and simulation prior to advancing to clinical and field opportunities to demonstrate skills.